Ahmed-Z/the-blog/_posts/2022-11-23-Pwn-Network-Spoof-MAC-Address.md

 ```

 ### [](#header-3) Conclusion
 Understanding the MAC address and its importance to uniquely identify devices on a network is fundamental knowledge for every hacker/pentester.
 The ARP protocol is used to associate a logical address with a physical or MAC address.
-In an upcoming article, we will be conducting MITM attack by spoofing the ARP protocol and we will encounter MAC addresses again.<br>
+In an upcoming article, we will be conducting a MITM attack by spoofing the ARP protocol and we will encounter MAC addresses again.<br>
 Full code in github [here](https://github.com/Ahmed-Z/mac-changer).<br>
 HAPPY HACKING.